View photos!

 Yes, spectators are welcome to cheer on runners along the course.

-Yes, registration is still open for the Shriners Children’s Fun Zone and Children’s Run on Sunday, April 30.
+Yes, registration will remain open for the Shriners Children’s Fun Zone and Children’s Run until Sunday, May 5.

 Fun activities like face painting, clowns and more will also be included in the Shriners Children’s Fun Zone.
 Commemorative T-shirts are available for the first 500 participants and all Shriners Children’s Run participants will receive refreshments.